alecjacobson/RodStewardProjectPage/index.md

 of this paper.
 We thank David Levin for illuminating discussions and John Hancock for infrastructural support.

+Thank you to Rahul Arora for presenting this work at SCF 2019.

 <!-- `multimarkdown --process-html -o index.{html,md}` -->